zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer-ha/load-balancer-ha-use/load-balancer-ha-use.md

 ## Access the Services on the Cluster

-To open the services included in this load balancer:
+To access the services included in this load balancer:

 1. Find the IP address or the hostname used for your load balancer.